jbrunton/gflows/README.md

 ### Adding GFlows to a repository

-First, you'll probably want to run the `init` command to bootstrap GFlows:
+First, you'll probably want to run the `init` command to bootstrap GFlows.
+To use ytt as the templating engine:

-    $ gflows init
+    $ gflows init ytt
-         create .gflows/workflows/common/steps.libsonnet
+         create .gflows/workflows/common/steps.lib.yml
-         create .gflows/workflows/common/workflows.libsonnet
+         create .gflows/workflows/common/workflows.lib.yml
-         create .gflows/workflows/config/git.libsonnet
+         create .gflows/workflows/config/git.yml
-         create .gflows/workflows/gflows.jsonnet
+         create .gflows/workflows/gflows/gflows.yml
          create .gflows/config.yml

+(You can also use jsonnet with `gflows init jsonnet`.)

 This generates:

-* A workflow called `gflows` defined in `gflows.libsonnet`, which will run against PRs and your main branch to ensure your workflows are kept up to date with their source templates.
+* A workflow called `gflows` defined in `gflows.yml`, which will run against PRs and your main branch to ensure your workflows are kept up to date with their source templates.
-* Some common code factored out into libsonnet files in the `config/` and `common/` directories.
+* Some common code factored out into library files in the `config/` and `common/` directories.
 * A `config.yml` file to customize build and validation options (see [Configuration](#configuration) for more details).

-At this point, you should update the `config/git.libsonnet` file to reference the correct name of your main branch.
+At this point, you should update the `config/git.yml` file to reference the correct name of your main branch.

 Finally, run the `update` command to create the `gflows` workflow:

     $ gflows update
-         create .github/workflows/gflows.yml (from .gflows/workflows/gflows.jsonnet)
+         create .github/workflows/gflows.yml (from .gflows/workflows/gflows)

 ### Importing existing workflows